 FAQs

 This usually points to idler misalignment or worn mounting brackets.
-When the idler isn’t centered, the track pulls to one side, causing uneven rail and flange wear.
+When the idler isn’t centred, the track pulls to one side, causing uneven rail and flange wear.
 Stop the machine, inspect the alignment, and correct any bent or loose brackets immediately to prevent further damage.

 Why is my excavator making grinding noises near the front of the track?